🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Credit Spread – the Market Indicator

 A credit spread is the gap between the interest rate offered to investors by a U.S. Treasury bond versus another debt security with the same maturity.
-The differences in the yield of the different bonds, or credit spread, typically reflects differences in credit quality between Treasuries and other bonds.
+The differences in the yield of the different bonds– or credit spread – typically reflects differences in credit quality between Treasuries and other bonds.

 Recommended: What is Yield?

 Because they have a lower risk of defaulting, higher quality bonds can offer lower interest rates – and lower credit spreads – to investors.
-Conversely, lower quality bonds have a greater risk default, and so they must offer higher rates – and higher credit spreads – to compensate investors for taking on that risk.
+Conversely, lower quality bonds have a greater risk of default, and so they must offer higher rates – and higher credit spreads – to compensate investors for taking on additional risk.

 Why Do Credit Spreads Fluctuate?